gardening with arthritis

 stretching

-Before you dive into gardening, take a few minutes to warm up your muscles and joints.
-Gentle stretches and range-of-motion exercises can work wonders to loosen you up and get you ready to dig in the dirt.
-Focus on stretching out the muscles you’ll be using most, like your shoulders, arms, back, and legs.
-And after you’re done gardening, don’t forget to cool down with more stretches and some deep breathing.
-It’ll help ease tension, boost circulation, and keep those post-gardening aches at bay.
+Before you start gardening, take a few minutes to warm up your muscles and joints.
+Gentle stretches can make a significant difference.
+Focus on the areas you’ll be using most—shoulders, arms, back, and legs.
+After your gardening session, don’t forget to cool down with more stretches and some deep breathing.
+This routine helps ease tension and boosts circulation, keeping those post-gardening aches at bay.

 Smart Gardening Practices: Work Smarter, Not Harder